vloneshi/WEB_G3NKICHI/src/pages/blog/2025-04-15-how-to-build-a-capsule-wardrobe-with-genkichi.md

 ---
 ![Capsule Wardrobe](/img/wardrobe.jpg)

-Minimalism isn’t about having less — it’s about having *more* of what matters.
+Minimalism isn’t about having less, it’s about having *more* of what matters.
 A capsule wardrobe is the secret to dressing well without the overwhelm.

-At GENKICHI, we design with intention, which means every piece can be part of a wardrobe that works harder and looks better.
+At Genkichi, we design with intention, which means every piece can be part of a wardrobe that works harder and looks better.

 ---